-Curriculum Development in Higher Education (3)
+EDCI 515 Curriculum Development in Higher Education (3)

-Principles of curriculum development: selection, organization, and evaluation of learning experiences; nature, place, and interrelationship of general and specialized education in college.
+Examines principles of curriculum development, including the selection, organization, and evaluation of learning experiences.
+Examines the nature, place, and interrelationship of general and specialized education in college.

-EDCI 517 Personalizing Instruction in Secondary Schools (2)
+EDCI 517 Personalizing Instruction in Secondary Schools (3)

-Opportunities to examine procedures for individualizing instruction as well as opportunities for developing materials to aid the teacher in the individualization of instruction.
-Learning packages, contracts, procedures for assessing student needs (diagnosis), prescribing appropriate learning activities, and evaluating student progress are developed.
+Examines procedures for individualizing instruction as well as opportunities for developing materials to aid the teacher in the individualization of instruction.
+Development of learning packages, contracts, and procedures for assessing student needs (diagnosis).
+Experience in prescribing appropriate learning activities and evaluating student progress.